emaicus/Rangers-and-Ruffians/site/pages/GENERATED/Compendium_of_Character_Creation.md

 ##### Spiritual Aid
-__Cost:__ 1 Action Point __Duration:__ Instantaneous  __Range:__ Touch
+__Cost:__ 1 Action Point __Duration:__ 5 Minutes  __Range:__ Self
-Lay your hands on an ally who is suffering.
-Your peace of mind flows into them, removing any status effects that ail them.
-Spiritual Aid does not affect curses or some powerful abilities as determined by the Grand Poohbah.
+Summon a spiritual version of yourself to stand beside you.
+When you close your eyes, you may take control of the projection.
+The projection is Ethereal, and remains for the duration of the ability or until you choose to make a single hand to hand attack through it.
+The projection  Ethereal creatures exist on the ethereal plane.
+They are visible but translucent, and cannot be affected by physical attacks.
+They are able to pass through any substance less than one inch thick.
+An ethereal creature cannot attack or cast spells that affect targets that are not also bound to the ethereal plane.

 </div>